 Note: the Save As command is only able to export data of active worksheet as a text file.
 If you want to export all data of the whole workbook, you need to save each worksheet as a text file individually.

-The following VBA code also can help you to export the selected range data or entire worksheet to the text file, please do as this:
+The following VBA code also can help you to export the selected range data (for example one column) to the text file, please do as this: